 The value for the parameter is either T or F.

 Do not specify the subscript indicated by n if there is no parameter name of RETURN0.

-Teradata Unity uses a CLIv2 parcel to send request-specific context information as part of the request to enable Vantage to replace the result of functions referenced in the request with predefined values.
-Vantage makes this context information available in the RETURN expression for a UDF.
+Teradata Unity uses a CLIv2 parcel to send request-specific context information as part of the request to enable Teradata Database to replace the result of functions referenced in the request with predefined values.
+Teradata Database makes this context information available in the RETURN expression for a UDF.

-However, UDFs can generate and use their own arbitrary nondeterministic values that Vantage does not have knowledge of.
-Therefore, Vantage cannot guarantee that SQL referencing such UDFs has a consistent result.
+However, UDFs can generate and use their own arbitrary nondeterministic values that Teradata Database does not have knowledge of.
+Therefore, Teradata Database cannot guarantee that SQL referencing such UDFs has a consistent result.